 Meet the Team

-Away from his musical work, Kevin is a competitive chess player and teacher, a Canadian National Master and a former London City Chess Champion.
-During the summer, he enjoys hiking, swimming, and playing tennis with Angelina.
+Away from his musical work, Kevin is a competitive chess player and teacher, a Canadian National Master and former London City Chess Champion.
+In the summer months, he enjoys hiking, swimming, and playing tennis with Angelina.

-Angelina Gibson is a musician and teacher based in southwestern Ontario.
+Angelina Gibson is a musician, teacher, and composer residing in southwestern Ontario.
 She has been teaching for over a decade and is an active member of the Ontario Registered Music Teachers' Association.
 In 2021, she completed her Masters degree in Music Education at Western University with a research focus on developing a curriculum for teaching improvisation on the piano.
 Along with her husband Kevin, she is co-author of the pedagogical series Invitations to Improvisation, which is designed to guide teachers and students in their creative explorations.

-During her undergraduate degree at Western University, Angelina studied with pianist and Juilliard alumna Tina Yanchus.
+Angelina studied with pianist and Juilliard alumna Tina Yanchus.
 Under her tutelage, she earned an ARCT diploma in Piano Performance from the Royal Conservatory of Music.
-In 2015, Angelina was awarded the Dr. Sherwood Fox Music Award for the most outstanding performance and academic work as a third-year undergraduate student.
+Angelina has received numerous awards, including the Dr. Sherwood Fox Music Award for the most outstanding performance and academic work in 2015.

-Angelina is passionate about choral music and enjoys conducting and singing in choirs.
-Studying under Dr. Gerald Neufeld and Dr. Victoria Meredith, she had the pleasure to conduct the Western University Singers in concert and was the co-artistic director of London’s Conspirato Chamber Singers for two years and enjoyed opportunities to conduct Western University Singers in concert.
-She was the recipient of numerous choral scholarships, including the Deral Johnson Award for excellent choral leadership.
-In 2016, the London Pro Musica Choir awarded her with the Ken Fleet Conducting Scholarship.
+Angelina is passionate about choral music.
+She was the co-artistic director of London’s Conspirato Chamber Singers for two years and enjoyed opportunities to conduct Western University Singers in concert.
+She was the recipient of the 2015 Deral Johnson Award for excellent choral leadership.
+In 2016 the London Pro Musica Choir awarded her with the Ken Fleet Conducting Scholarship.

-Angelina was previously an elementary school teacher, providing music class instruction for students from kindergarten to grade eight, and conducting the school choir and band.
+Previously, Angelina was an elementary school teacher, providing music class instruction to students from kindergarten to grade eight, as well as conducting the school choir and band.
 Currently, she and her husband Kevin run Gibson Music Studios, where they teach a full studio of piano and theory students and continue to pursue creative musical projects together.
 Away from her teaching and musical work, she loves running, tending to her garden and indoor plants, and going on coffee dates with Kevin.